What belongs in each cart?

 books (try donating first)hardbound booksshampoo bottles

-carbonless paperjunk mail (remove your address from direct mail registries)shredded paper (if contained in paper bag or box)
+carbonless paperjunk mail (remove your address from direct mail registries) soup boxes

-cardboard (flatten/cut large or multiple boxes)magazinessoft drink bottles
+cardboard (flatten/cut large or multiple boxes)magazines soy milk boxes

-catalogs (discontinue unwanted catalogs)newspaper (including inserts)soy milk boxes
+catalogs (discontinue unwanted catalogs)newspaper (including inserts) water jugs

 Items in red (this table) are considered hazardous waste and must be disposed of properly.
 For proper disposal instructions visit www.sanramonrecycles.